 Alas, there but for the grace of God…

 [World beware, French riots affect us all, TIJ, November 8, 2005]

-Instead of dealing with the root causes of these riots (as the French did by implementing government programs to assimilate their alienated young Africans), the Italians have decided to corral them in internment camps and then send them back where they came from.
+Instead of dealing with the root causes of these riots – as the French did by implementing government programs to assimilate their alienated young Africans, the Italians have decided to corral them in internment camps for repatriation.
 In fact, Italian lawmakers prepared for these riots years ago by enacting the most draconian immigration laws in Europe:

 Italy has an immigration policy that aims at mass expulsion of illegal immigrants – especially the unemployed.
 Indeed, Prime Minister Silvio Berlusconi even proposed an immigration bill that would authorize border patrol to open fire on boats carrying would-be illegal immigrants

 [The plague of Haitian immigrants..., TIJ, March 31, 2005]